Mik1ll/LuaRenamer/README.md

 end
 ```

-#### I want to move/rename my anime collection into seasons
+### How do I move/rename my anime collection according to seasons?

 AniDB, Shoko's metadata provider does not have the concept of seasons.
 Therefore the metadata available cannot be cleanly mapped.
-I recommend using Shoko Metadata for Plex or Shokofin for Jellyfin as your client instead of depending on other metadata providers.
+I recommend using Shoko Metadata for Plex or Shokofin for Jellyfin as your client instead of depending on other metadata providing plugins.

-#### I want to hard link my files
+### How can I hard/soft link my files instead of moving them?

 Neither Shoko nor this plugin has the ability to create file links.
 I recommend creating any links before the file is processed by Shoko.
 Usually download clients have the option to run a script on download completion.
 You can create a script to link files to a Shoko drop source folder.
 Feel free to contact me if you need help with this.
 Note: If you hard link your files you will need to create an import folder for each file system/volume used.